free-honey/naumachia/trireme/README.md

 **NOTE**: Only the **PREPROD** testnet is supported at the moment.

 This is for interacting with an actual blockchain, using Blockfrost API to query UTxOs and submit transactions.
-Uses Argon2 + ChaCha20 to encrypt your secret phrase and store it to file.
-You must provide a password to encrypt/decrypt your secret phrase.
+Uses Argon2 + ChaCha20 to password encrypt your secret phrase and store it to file.
+You must provide a password on environment creation and on each use.

 ### (dangerous) Plaintext Phrase + Blockfrost API